Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-In the \emph{continual release} (or \emph{observation}) \emph{model} the input data arrives as a stream of items $x_1, x_2, \dots, x_T$ and the mechanism has to be able to output an answer after each item has arrived.
-The study of the continual release model was initiated by Dwork {\it et al.}~\cite{dwork2010differentially} and Chan {\it et al.}~\cite{chan2011private}, who showed for a stream of bits, i.e., zeros and ones, that there exists a differentially private mechanism, called the \emph{binary (tree) mechanism}, for counting the number of ones under continual release with an additive error of $O(\log^{3/2} T)$.
+In the \emph{continual release} (or \emph{observation}) \emph{model} the input data arrives as a stream of items $x_1, x_2, \dots, x_T$, with data $x_i$ arriving in {\em round $i$} and the mechanism has to be able to output an answer after the arrival of each item.
+The study of the continual release model was initiated concurrently by \citet{dwork2010differentially} and \citet{chan2011private} through the study of the \emph{(continual) binary counting} problem: Given a stream of bits, i.e., zeros and ones, output after each bit the sum of the bits so far, i.e., the number of ones in the input so far. \citet{dwork2010differentially} showed that there exists a differentially private mechanism, called the \emph{binary (tree) mechanism}, for this problem with an additive error of $O(\log^{5/2} T)$, where the additive error is the maximum additive error over all rounds $i$.
+This was further improved to $O(\log^{5/2}(t))$ at time $t \leq T$ by \citet{chan2011private} (see their Corollary 5.3).
+These algorithms use Laplace noise for differential privacy. \citet{jain2021price} showed that using Gaussian noise instead an additive error of $O(\log(t)\sqrt{\log(T)})$ can be achieved.
 However, the constant has never been explicitly stated.
-Given the wide applications of binary counting in many downstream tasks, such as counting in the sliding window model~\cite{bolot2013private}, frequency estimation~\cite{cardoso2021differentially}, graph problems~\cite{fichtenberger2021differentially}, frequency estimation in the sliding window model~\cite{chan2012differentially,huang2021frequency,upadhyay2019sublinear}, counting under adaptive adversary~\cite{jain2021price}, optimization~\cite{ kairouz2021practical, smith2017interaction}, graph spectrum~\cite{upadhyay2021differentially}, and matrix analysis~\cite{upadhyay2021framework}, constants can define whether the output is useful or not in practice.
-In fact, from the practitioner's point of view, the biggest problem is an interpretation of the asymptotic nature of error given in the $O(\cdot)$ notation.
-As ~\Cref{fig:counting} illustrates, with the binary mechanism, the additive error is $\geq 250$ as soon as the number of bits goes beyond $T = 2^{10}$.
-Other approaches that use dynamic versions of off-the-shelf theoretically accurate privacy-preserving algorithms for linear queries~\cite{cummings2018differential} have multiplicative factor in the additive error that is of an order of $512$~\cite{cummings2021}, making them almost useless in practice.
-This is because, for many {organizations} with scarce resources, a large error is a big deterrence and the blatantly non-private approach of rounding to the nearest multiple of 100 becomes more appealing.
-With this in mind, we ask the following central question: \begin{quote} {\em Can we get fine-grained bounds on the constants in the additive error of differentially private algorithms under continual release?} \end{quote}
+Given the wide applications of binary counting in many downstream tasks, such as counting in the sliding window model~\cite{bolot2013private}, frequency estimation~\cite{cardoso2021differentially}, graph problems~\cite{fichtenberger2021differentially}, frequency estimation in the sliding window model~\cite{chan2012differentially,epasto2023differentially, huang2021frequency,upadhyay2019sublinear}, counting under adaptive adversary~\cite{jain2021price}, optimization~\cite{choquette2022multi, mcmahan2022private, henzinger2022almost, kairouz2021practical, smith2017interaction}, graph spectrum~\cite{upadhyay2021differentially}, and matrix analysis~\cite{upadhyay2021framework}, constants can define whether the output is useful or not in practice.
+In fact, from the practitioner's point of view, it is important to know the constant hidden in the $O(\cdot)$ notation.
+With this in mind, we ask the following central question: \begin{quote} {\em Can we get fine-grained bounds on the constants in the additive error of differentially private algorithms for binary counting under continual release?} \end{quote}